jackwieland/SQL-query-codes/README.md

 1. Cohort - Individual datatsets and the table names have been anonymised.
 2. Full Database - VIEW name has been used but this is anonymised.

-These scripts have been used in a Python tool to automate database querying and this is currently being amended.

-File prep in progress.